ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

     - many language-specific client libs implement the protocol for emitting UDP events to a StatsD Daemon
     - UDP b/c it's fire-and-forget, and ur app performance will never take a hit
     - StatsD daemon can store data to many backends/dbs, e.g. influxDB or graphite
+- grafana - a FOSS data visualization app, has a backend and often is connected to time-series dbs like graphite or influxDB
+    - kibana is very similar product, fewer features, and is designed only for elasticcache backend
+    - grafana's UI is designed from kibana version 3

 ## LANGUAGES/FRAMEWORKS
 - WASM - web assembly, supported my most browsers, it's a compile target supported by rust, python, kotlin, and many more